Philips Tele-Game series: ES 2203 Las Vegas

 The Philips Tele-Game ES 2203 Las Vegas is the second console in the Philips Tele-Game series.
 It was released in 1977 and has six integrated games instead of four commercially available games through the built-in Pong video game circuit AY-3-8500; Pong, soccer, squash, practice and two shooting games that can be played with a separately available light gun.
 Otherwise, the device is identical to the previous console ES 2201.
 The console was not a success due to its high price, which is why it was later reissued with the Philips Tele-Game ES 2207 Travemünde in a cheaper version in the same year.

 ES 2204 Las Vegas

 The Philips Tele-Game ES 2204 Las Vegas, released in 1977, is the third console in the series and uses an AY-3-8500.
 Otherwise the system is identical to the model ES 2203.

 ES 2207 Travemünde

 The Philips Tele-Game ES 2207 Travemünde is a cheaper new edition of the ES 2203.
-It was released in 1977 and also uses a AY-3-8500.
+It was released in 1977 and also uses an AY-3-8500.
 It is powered by a power supply (7,6 V/260 mA).